jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-146.md

 ---
-title: "How the striated particles flow through the paths of the Earth"
+title: "How the virtual photons flow through the Earth"
 heading: Article 146-149
 weight: 42
-description: "Enumeration of properties of magnetic properties"
+description: "The virtual photons coming from the southern part of the sky `E` are twisted in a completely different way than those coming from the north `F`"
 writer:
   name: Rene Descartes (translated by ChatGPT, fixed by Juan)
   url: https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes